 Depending on what type of injuries you sustained, you may need to make modifications to your home.
 For example, you may need to make special accommodations in your bathroom to better care for your hygiene.
 Or, you may need to purchase a special hospital bed so that it’s easier for you to move around.

-If you need to use a wheelchair for an extended period following the accident, you will need to add wheelchair ramps in order to make your home more accessible.
+Maybe you need to use a wheelchair for an extended period following the accident.
+You will need to add wheelchair ramps in order to make your home more accessible.

 These can cost anywhere between $3,500 and $10,000.
 And, for homes that will need to be retrofitted to install the ramp, the cost will be higher.

 Also, if you’re confined to a wheelchair, you will likely need to widen your doorways.
-Even if you only need to use the wheelchair on a part time basis, you deserve the ability to roll from one room to the next.
+Even if you only use the wheelchair on a part time basis, you deserve the ability to move between rooms.
 And, the at fault party should be required to pay for this.

 Lost Wages and Diminished Earning Capacity